 Step 3: CCF-B verifies the Access Token Request message per OAuth 2.0 specification.
 In the above figure, Resource Owner is shown as part of CCF-A’s domain.
 Instead, if Resource Owner is part of CCF-B’s domain, then CCF-B can fetch the resource owner consent using RNAA (e.g. if consent is the applicable legal basis).

-Editor’s Note: How CCF-B gets resource owner authorization information using RNAA should be clarified.
+NOTE: How CCF-B gets resource owner authorization information using RNAA is part of solutions to KI#1.2.

 Step 4: If CCF-B cannot successfully verify the Access Token Request message from APIInvoker, it provies an error message back.

 If successfully verified, CCF-B creates a new Access Token request using the Access Token Request it received from APIInvoker.
 The new Access Token Request does not include the Onboard_Secret as received in the access token request in step 2) anymore.
 The remaining parameters in step 2 are reused.
 In addition, the source, e.g. "sourceAPIInvokerID” is added and is set to the value of client_id received in step 2 (APIinvokerID). client_id is set to CCF-B identifier.